idebtor/nowic/c++cc/c++cc.md

 ## 8.4   Exercises
 1. Write a template stack class using the STL vector class
-2. Write a generic vector class with iterators and benchmark it againt the STL vector class
+2. Write a generic vector class with iterators and benchmark it against the STL vector class

 ### References:
 - [C++ FAQ — Frequently Asked Questions](http://www.parashift.com/c++-faq-lite/)